Growing Cosine Unit: A Novel Oscillatory Activation Function That Can Speedup Training and Reduce Parameters in Convolutional Neural Networks: Oscillatory Activation functions

 Using the formula for $d(\textbf{x,H})$:

 $ 0 > z_1 $ by assumption, thus $ 0 > z_1 > z_2 $.
 Since $g$ is strictly increasing and $ g(0) = 0 $ : $ 0 > g(z_1) > g(z_2) $

 Thus $ x_2 \in H_- $ and hence $x_2$ belongs to the same class as $x_1$.

 Thus it is clear from Proposition 1, that if a point is assigned a particular class, other points further away from the boundary are automatically assigned the same class by strictly monotonic activation functions.
-However oscillatory activation functions are not subject to this limitation,hence can learn the XOR classification with a single neuron.
+However oscillatory activation functions are not subject to this limitation and hence can learn the XOR classification with a single neuron.
+In the following we introduce the notion of sign-equivalence of activation functions and use this property to characterize limitations of popular activation functions.

 \textit{Definition 2}: A function $f:X\rightarrow\mathbb{R}$ is said to be sign equivalent to a function $g:X\rightarrow\mathbb{R}$ iff $sign(f(x)) = sign(g(x))$ for all $x \in X$.

 It is clear that sign equivalence is actually an Equivalence relation on the set of all real-valued functions on a set.
 Further we note that the set of functions $G = \{f:\mathbb{R} \rightarrow \mathbb{R}:\quad f(0)=0\}$ is a vector space.
 Also the subset of functions of G that are sign equivalent to $I(z)=z$ form a convex cone in G. \textbf{Proposition 2:} Consider a single neuron that uses an activation function that is sign equivalent to the identity function $I(z)=z$, that is $sign(g(z))=sign(z)$.
 If $\textbf{x}^1, \textbf{x}^2 \in H_+$, then $ Class(\textbf{x}^1) = Class(\textbf{x}^2) = 1$ and if $\textbf{x}^1, \textbf{x}^2 \in H_-$, then $ Class(\textbf{x}^1) = Class(\textbf{x}^2) = -1$. \textbf{Proof:}